-If you are upgrading to Ivanti Service Manager 2018.1.1, you can just install it over HEAT Service Management Release 2017.3.x.
+If you are upgrading to Ivanti Service Manager Version 2018.3, you must first upgrade to Service ManagerVersion 2018.1.1.
 You do not have to uninstall HEAT Service Management Release 2017.3.x.

 If you have a multiple server environment, you must shut off the notifications to the web servers before you upgrade the system.
 This is because when you make metadata changes as part of the upgrade, the system tries to synchronize them, but because the versions are different, the system hangs or takes a lot of time.
 See step 2 below.